dave-malone/aws-iot-greengrassv2-rasperrypi-ansible/README.md

 Then, you will need to create the IAM policy and attach it to your Greengrass IAM role.

 See the following documentation for more information: https://docs.aws.amazon.com/greengrass/v2/developerguide/device-service-role.html#device-service-role-access-s3-bucket

+## Install Docker for use with Greengrass applications

+`ansible-playbook install-docker-playbook.yml -i ./hosts -u pi`